-Table 1 reports the data on size of government.
-The difference in the size of government is striking.
-As can be seen at the bottom of Table 1, on average and without controlling for anything else, parliamentary regimes spend 17-18 percentage points of GDP more than Congressional-Presidential regimes.
+Figure 4 plots the data on size of government, also reported in Table 1.
+Parliamentary regimes come first, and countries are ordered by their IMF codes within regimes (industrial countries come first).
+The white bars display the raw data on government spending.
+The difference in the size of government is striking: on average, and without controlling for anything else, parliamentary regimes spend 17-18 percentage points of GDP more than Congressional-Presidential regimes; see also the averages at the bottom of Table 1.
 Some of these differences in the size of government may be due to other economic and social variables, unrelated to the political regime.
 To control for these other determinants, we have estimated a regression of the size of government on the following variables: the log of per capita income (INCOME), the log of openness (OPEN), the share of the population above 65 years of age (OLD), and a measure of ethno-linguistic fractionalization (ETHNO) (the Appendix gives precise definitions).
-As discussed in Persson and Tabellini (1999b), these variables have been included as determinants of the size of government in various earlier cross-country studies-for instance, by Cameron (1978), Rodrik (1999), Goode (1984), Easterly and Levine (1997).
+As discussed in Persson and Tabellini (1999b), these variable have been included as determinants of the size of government in various earlier cross-country studies-for instance, by Cameron (1978), Rodrik (1999), Goode (1984), Easterly and Levine (1997).

-The second column in Table 1 contains the estimated residuals of this regression (omitting any measure of political regime from the specification).
-Some of the observed differences disappear, but important differences remain across regimes: the average of the residuals is + 2.19 among the Parliamentary regimes, it is - 2.74 among the Presidential systems.
-This difference across regimes is confirmed by a regression which, in addition to the socio-economic control variables, also includes a dummy variable taking a value of 1 for countries classified as presidential and zero otherwise (PRES): the estimated coefficient on this variable is -10.0, with a t-statistic (corrected for heteroscedasticity) of -3.6.
+The black bars in Figure 4 and the second column in Table 1 display the estimated residuals of this regression (omitting any measure of political regime from the specification).
+Some of the observed differences disappear, but both Table 1 and Figure 4 indicate that important differences remain across regimes.
+This is confirmed by a regression which, in addition to the socio-economic control variables, also includes a dummy variable taking a value of 1 for countries classified as presidential and zero otherwise (PRES): the estimated coefficient on this variable is -10.0, with a t-statistic (corrected for heteroscedasticity) of 3.6.
 Thus controlling for other determinants of fiscal policy, spending by central government is 10 percentage points of GDP lower in presidential-congressional regimes.
 Persson and Tabellini (1999b) do some sensitivity analysis, measuring spending by general rather than central government, enlarging the set of economic controls, and adding dummy variables that group countries according to their geographic location or their degree of industrial development.
 They also control for the electoral rule.
 The estimated coefficient on PRES remains stable and highly significant, suggesting that the results are very robust.
+This is not surprising, in light of the data displayed in Figure 4.

 The theory in this paper also has implications concerning other fiscal policy variables, in particular public good provision and wasteful government spending or outright corruption.
 Both are harder to measure than the size of government.
-Persson and Tabellini (1999b) consider a measure of public good provision, defined as the sum of spending by central government on transportation, education, and order and safety.
+Persson and Tabellini (1999b) consider a measure of public good provision, defined as the sum of spending by central government on transportation, education and order and safety.
 In some specifications, public spending on health services are also included.
 This is clearly an imperfect measure of spending on pure public goods, since it also includes local public goods and redistribution in kind.
 Here, the evidence is much weaker.
 The two groups of countries spend, on average, the same amounts (as a percentage of GDP) on these items.
 Controlling for other economic, social and political variables, the dummy variable PRES has a negative estimated coefficient, as expected, but it is not statistically different from zero.